boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

 Here ```this.name``` is part of the Error class which we are extending (inheritance).
 The message is as well which we are updating by calling ```super(message);``` then we are adding properties red, green, and blue so that they are reported to the calling method with the exception.
 This can be very useful when we get to exception handling.
 If a block of code throws different kinds of exceptions, this can be a good way to notify the calling method as to the type of exception and can help in writing the handler.

-Exceptions are useful during programming even if we don’t handle them.
+Exceptions are useful during programming even if we don't handle them.
 If you throw an exception every time the inputs to your method are wrong, or some other kind of error occurs, and you have good tests, you will see those errors and be able to fix them.

 If we accidentally try to create an invalid color object, the program will terminate and tell us why.
 The call stack will tell us where the method was called.